 Your guide to the best restaurants and dining hot spots in DC's "Little Rome."

 The concentration of Catholic churches and monasteries surrounding the campus of Catholic University in this leafy neighborhood earned it the nickname of "Little Rome."
 In addition to the attendant Italian restaurants that come with that suitable nickname, Brookland is also home to a handful of worth-the-trip restaurants buoyed by an arts and retail center.

 The largest Catholic church in the U.S., The Basilica of the National Shrine of the Immaculate Conception, and the serene Franciscan Monastery of the Holy Land of America, both call Brookland home.
 The Italian theme continues with the authentic Menomale Pizza Napoletana, serving up wood-fired Neopolitan pizzas and other Naples-inspired dishes.
 The owners, Ettore and Maria Rusciano, are both certified to make authentic pizza by the (and yes, this is a real thing) Associazione Verace Pizza Napoletana in Naples, Italy.

 Monroe Street Market is home to the neighborhood's Arts Walk.
 Nearly 30 artists' studios line an alleyway and welcome Washingtonians to observe, shop and engage as local artists get creative.
 A stroll along the Arts Walk followed by a meal in a nearby restaurant makes for an inspiring afternoon or evening.
-No place embodies the artful spirit like Busboys and Poets, a cafe and bookstore inspired by African-American poet Langston Hughes.
-Steel Plate is a casual American bistro serving up unfussy fare, while Brookland’s Finest serves seasonal, locally sourced food in a casual setting.
+No place embodies the artful spirit like Busboys and Poets, a cafe and bookstore inspired by African-American poet Langston Hughes, while Brookland’s Finest serves seasonal, locally sourced food in a casual setting.